hfoley/SynapseLoad/ADFPosh/readme.md

 12. IncrementalPipelineCreate.json - Json file tied to the creation of the incremental pipeline in ADF
 13. Truncate Load Synapse.json - Json file tied to the creation of the truncate/reload pipeline in ADF

+## Steps
+1. Copy the files to a directory locally.
+2. Update the files in bold above for your environment.
+PowerShell scripts will have variables at the